 The trailer dwellers are diverse.
 Sure, there’s the tweakers, those who dump piss out at the curb; but there are also lovebirds on an adventure, and many working people.
 One is a cashier at a burger joint across the street, another installs tile, and yet another commutes to the San Francisco International Airport, prepping the meals that are loaded onto planes.
 Karen’s RV is immaculate inside, a floral bouquet perched on the table.
 Years ago, she lived in tents while working as a ranger at Yosemite National Park, part of the outdoor adventure.
 Sleeping in a vehicle on the side of a busy artery doesn’t feel quite as liberating.
 "They're all adventures—it's just some are more likable than others," she says.
-Still, she's grown used to her current living situation.
+Still, she's grown used to her current dwelling.
 Her coworkers didn’t know about her living situation until the time when she brought in dishes to wash at work.
 “They say, ‘Where are you parked?’
 I’m like, ‘On El Camino,’ and they’re like, ‘Is there an RV park?’
 And I’m like, ‘Nope, I’m just on the side of the road.’”

 When the line of trailers started to draw complaints earlier this year, the police started enforcing a 72-hour parking limit.
 Now, the RVs and trucks just move to another spot in the lineup and park again.
 Tesla’s headquarters are a ten-minute drive away, but for now, the RVs are just as much a part of the town’s landscape.